JamesBirchall-dev/MSP2-MBTI-Personality-Test/README.md

 - Section 4L scored P (Perceiving)
 - Giving the total concatination of letter: ESFP

-Predetermined in the results.js const types, the following fields are populated using JS:
+Predetermined as const types in the results.js const types, the following fields are populated using JS:

 - type (eg. ESFP)
 - title (eg. The Entertainer)